 The Internet is also very fragile.
 It has many moving parts and drives the politics of our world today.
 For this reason, it will die, and it will die very soon.
 Our big-I Internet is being broken apart and will soon become many little-i internets.
 Every large country or trade union will have its own local and strictly regulated internet.
 Connections between internets will occur on the vestigial remains of the big-I Internet, requiring a special business permits to access.

 While more centralized governments have the authority to shape their internet as they see fit, our politicians in the west have cumbersome obstacles to overcome, such as constitutional protections and a judicial process.
 Until these can be discarded, the government can simply bypass the courts and have companies to do the job for them.
 Companies are not restricted by the constitution in the same way as government, so as megacorp and government interests continue to mesh into one giant malaise, one can act for the other without causing problems.
+Even if the US Government cannot legislate a vague concept like ‘hate speech’, nothing stops the large social media companies from doing it for them.

 “Build your own Internet“